Are you in need of IRS tax relief services? Here are 10 of the most frequently asked questions by taxpayers seeking IRS tax debt help.

 Why shouldn’t I just use my own CPA or attorney to help me with my IRS tax problem?

 Although you may have a good relationship with your CPA or attorney, you’ll find that most handle only a few tax problem cases each year, and some never deal with any tax problem issues at all.
 Helping clients with IRS tax problems is what the CPAs at East Coast Tax Consulting Group do every day, all year long.
-Given the seriousness of these problems, we believe you are more likely to achieve the results you desire by utilizing the services of a firm like East Coast Tax Consulting Group which specializes in helping individuals and businesses resolve complex back tax problems.
+Given the seriousness of these problems, we believe you are more likely to achieve the results you desire by utilizing the services of a firm like East Coast Tax Consulting Group which specializes in providing IRS tax relief services.
+We help individuals and businesses resolve complex back tax problems.